-- · Prepare master plans for key open space areas including the co-location of facilities. - Investigate the application of the Parking Overlay and schedule to the town centre to meet future car parking demand generated by new retail, tourism and commercial development. - Develop a stormwater and drainage management plan to guide requirements for future development and new infrastructure. - Explore future alternative uses for the racecourse grounds, including active playing field location for Council. - Explore rezoning of Industrially zoned land to to-Mixed Use or Residential subject to environmental constraints. - Investigate planning controls for Lakins Road Industrial Estate [NEW, PSR] - In Jamieson, consider rezoning the pocket of General Residential Zone land located 500 metres south of Eildon-Jamieson Road. - In Goughs Bay and Mountain Bay, consider rezoning the General Residential Zone land to Township Zone to reflect the lack of infrastructure to support more intensive development. - Deliver the Mansfield Station Activation Project.
-[NEW, MCP] - Implementation of the Lake Eildon Masterplan.
+- Implement the recommendations from the Mansfield Planning Strategy [NEW, MPS] - Undertake Housing Strategy / Neighbourhood Character Study and review of township structure plans to guide appropriate application of residential zones and built form guidelines.
+[NEW, PSR] - In Mansfield township: - Review the planning scheme provisions for the former Sawmill site and its environs to facilitate appropriate redevelopment. - · Investigate the creation of an industrial/business park subdivision on the Lakins Road site. - Prepare master plans for key open space areas including the co-location of facilities and active transport connectivity between existing and future facilities. - Investigate the application of the Parking Overlay and schedule to the town centre to meet future car parking demand generated by new retail, tourism and commercial development. - Develop a stormwater and drainage management plan to guide requirements for future development and new infrastructure. - Explore future alternative uses for the racecourse grounds, including active playing field location for Council. - Explore rezoning of Industrially zoned land to Mixed Use or Residential subject to environmental constraints. - Investigate planning controls for Lakins Road Industrial Estate [NEW, PSR] - In Jamieson, consider rezoning the pocket of General Residential Zone land located 500 metres south of Eildon-Jamieson Road. - In Goughs Bay and Mountain Bay, consider rezoning the General Residential Zone land to - Township Zone to reflect the lack of infrastructure to support more intensive development. - Deliver the Mansfield Station Precinct Activation Project.[NEW, MCP] - Implement the Lake Eildon Masterplan.
 [NEW, MCP]